gbv/jskos-cli/README.md

 A sample configuration file is provided at `config/custom_config.json`, but it is intended for demonstration purposes only.

-For each record and property, `uri` or `url` values are collected, skipping entries already having `prefLabel`, and corresponding concepts are fetched in parallel via cocoda-sdk.
+For each record and property, `uri` values are collected, skipping entries already having `prefLabel`, and corresponding concepts are fetched in parallel via cocoda-sdk.
 If no `prefLabel` was found, warnings are emitted in verbose mode.

 ## Data flow